xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Endpoint.md

 Please note however that under some operating systems this can be a security risk because it might be possible for another process to bind to the same address and port, possibly hijacking network traffic.
-Under Windows, ArangoDB additionally sets the flag SO_EXCLUSIVEADDRUSE as a measure to alleviate this problem.
+Under Windows, AvocadoDB additionally sets the flag SO_EXCLUSIVEADDRUSE as a measure to alleviate this problem.